“I was always looking outside myself for strength and confidence, but it comes from within. It is there all the time.” - Anna Freud

 How I Work

-Academic and Clinical Background:
+Academic Background:

 I trained as a Psychotherapist at the Tavistock Centre, London - Inter-Cultural Psychodynamic Psychotherapy with Adults.
 I have a strong clinical background as a Psychologist (BA Hons) and Clinical Psychologist (MA) from NBU, Sofia, followed by a PGDip with Merit in Foundations of Psychodynamic Psychotherapy at the Tavistock Centre and The University of Essex.